-Visa is introducing a new purchase return authorization mandate that will affect all merchants that process customer returns.
-Currently, Moneris authorizes merchant returns on behalf of Visa and the card issuer.
-Effective 28-Aug-2018, Moneris will send return authorizations to Visa and the card issuer for all such transactions.
+Visa, Mastercard, and Discover are introducing a new purchase return authorization mandate that will affect all merchants that process customer returns.
+Currently, Moneris authorizes merchant returns on behalf of the card issuer.
+Effective April 18, 2020, Moneris will be required to send return authorization requests to the card issuer for approval.

-The new return authorization messages will enable issuers to update cardholders’ online banking statements in real time.
-This new flow of information on returns is intended to enhance cardholder confidence in the payments system, as the information they receive on purchase returns will better align with what they see on purchases.
+The new return authorization process will enable issuers to update cardholders’ online banking statements in real time.
+This process will help enhance cardholder confidence in the payments system, as the information they receive on purchase returns will better align with what they see on purchases.

 Effective December 31, 2018, UnionPay International (‘UnionPay’) is introducing a new series of Bank Identification Numbers (BINs) that begin with ‘81’ (e.g., 810000-817199), as well as expanding all BINs to eight digits (‘8-digit BINs’).
 To avoid any disruption to your business, you will need to apply the following updates to your systems.

 If you are using a Moneris® standalone payment solution, you are required to:

 If you are using a Moneris® integrated or ecommerce payment solution, you are required to:

 As per UnionPay card acceptance policies: